Welcome to today's edition of the Rush 24-7 podcast.

 At least he wasn't taking estrogen out there.

-You know, I saw I was telling Snerdley this morning, I forgot to mention this to you.
+You know, I saw, I was telling Snerdley this morning, I forgot to mention this to you.

-Well, I was reading the New York Times on Saturday during my Hermit Weekend, and I I turned to a section I never turned to, actually had the paper.
+Well, I was reading the New York Times on Saturday during my hermit weekend, and I turned to a section I never turned to.

 I said, I didn't even know we got it.

-So I'm I'm pouring through this thing.
+So I'm pouring through this thing.

-There was a story about how bicycle writers, you bicycle writers want to listen to this, and they were dead serious.
+There was this story about how bicycle riders, you bicycle riders want to listen to this.

 Bicycle riders cause more pollution that leads to global warming.

-Now you're asking, how can this be?
+Now, you're asking, how can this be?

 Because that's supposed to be one of the healthiest things you can do, and you're not driving cars when you're riding a bike and so forth.

-The answer in the New York Times on Saturday was it's because they live longer.
+The answer in the New York Times on Saturday was, it's because they live longer.

 And the longer a human being lives, the more pollution he creates.

-Uh it's all over this in the New York Sun today.
+It's in the New York Sun today.

 This leads us into Howard Dean at some point.